 - A tetanus shot is often given during treatment due to the way these types of injuries occur;

 - The laceration will be properly stitched, glued taped and immobilized if needed;

 - Facial injuries often require specialized treatment to avoid disfigurement;

 - There will be topical medications, bandage or dressing maintenance.

-- There can be continued pain when a laceration is not treated properly;
+- Continued pain when a laceration is not treated properly;

-- There can be weakness including fainting from loss of blood;
+- Weakness, including fainting from loss of blood;

 - Infection, including other symptoms, likd fever, redness, swelling, and pus or drainage;